datagrok/dialogue/cas.md

     - this could be boolean "trusted" vs. "public"
 - secrecy: "identifiable" vs. "anonymous"

-## Data storage

-A `put` request might offer data first to local cache, then store in configured local storage areas according to some policy, and then offer the data to all configured network-based storage systems.

-- Data to be stored might be critical to store for a long time, to backup, etc., while other data might be expirable.
-How do we manage this?
-(This is perhaps out of scope, to be dealt with by each subsystem.)
-- The user might want to mark some data private, and not distribute it to the network.
-Furthermore, the user might wish to label this data "private" in some way, to prevent it from ever reaching the network in the future.
-    - Rather than attempt a janky labelling or metadata scheme, maybe just provide a local storage with the queryable property "private."
-- The user might want to # TBD FIXME

 ## Result

 So far it seems that we need to provide an API like: